veronikakontos/veronikakontos/README.md

 - I love traveling, visiting countries, exploring cities and learning about their cultures.
 - I am animal lover!
 My favorite animal is cat. ( I own 2 beautiful Maine-Coons ♡).
 - I like flowers and makes me happy to take care of my garden.
-- I love to learn new stuff either is a new language or new cooking dish or handy stuff around the house..
+- I love to learn new stuff either is a new language or new cooking dish or handy stuff around the house.